 Alright folks, time for me to get a bit “technical,” as it were.
 This is one of these posts where I’m gonna talk briefly about a game mechanic and how it actually benefits the player subtly.
 I know most of my content is a bit more fluff, but hear me out on this one.

 I recently beat id Software’s Rage, a solid first-person shooter/driving game hybrid.
 I was looking to play something after trying to beat Modern Combat 5, and this seemed like a prime candidate.

-Rage doesn’t do either of these.
-If you start reloading mid-magazine and hold down the fire button, the reload is immediately canceled so you can expend the rest of the magazine.
-Secondly, if you’re reloading from an empty magazine, you can skip the rest of the reload and get back to shooting quickly.
+Rage doesn’t do that.
+If you start reloading mid-magazine and hold down the fire button, the reload is immediately canceled, letting you expend the rest of the magazine.
+Secondly, if you’re reloading from an empty magazine, you can hold down the fire button before the player pulls the charging handle, letting you skip the rest of the reload and get back to shooting quickly.

 You can see this in the video I shot from one of the bonus Sewer levels, but there’s a better demonstration if you skip ahead to 1:53.

 It doesn’t sound like much, but it’s a huge help.
 Rage has you fighting between the quick and melee-heavy mutants, common grunts, and big boss monsters.
 The last thing you want is to have to watch a painstaking long reload sequence while having enemies take pot shots at you.